michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 Work in Progress
 -----

-* "Reputation Concerns and the End-Game Effect: When Reputation Works and When it Doesn't", with Chiara Belletti and Elizaveta Pronkina, 2024
+* "Rating Systems and the End-Game Effect: When Reputation Works and When it Doesn't", with Chiara Belletti and Elizaveta Pronkina, 2024
 * "Deceptive Features and Hidden Prices: The Case of Airbnb Cleaning Fees", with Leonardo Madio, Kevin Tran, and Mark J. Tremblay, 2024
-* "The Strategic Adaptation of Uber's Pricing Algorithm in Response to Minimum Wage Changes", with Louis Pape, 2024
+* "Is Competition Only One Click Away?
+The Digital Markets Act Impact on Google Maps", with Louis Pape, 2024

 Chapters and Media